 Poverty is a multidimensional phenomenon extending beyond financial income to education among other socioeconomic and political factors.
-The earlier Matabeleland engages with the reality of our academic performance problem, the better.
+The sooner Matabeleland engages with the reality of our academic performance problem, the better.
 We need to acknowledge that we have a problem of academic attainment, involvement and motivation among young people in the region.

 Matabeleland of our time must derive her peace not from shamefully escaping problems but through confronting them courageously.
-If Matabeleland is to invent tomorrow, we need to break out of the Zimbabwean socioeconomic and political enclosure.
+If Matabeleland is to invent tomorrow, we need to break out of the Zimbabwean socioeconomic and political enclosure today.

 An inadequate curriculum is significantly linked to Matabeleland’s socioeconomic and political decline.
 A rigid curriculum based on the needs and customs other than our own cannot be trusted to advance our interests now and for the next generation.
 Matabeleland needs to find ways of breaking off the monopoly of the evidently locally inefficient, if not insufficient, Zimbabwean public school system.
 Matabeleland children must be brought up to be competent citizens of Matabeleland first.

 We need to prepare our young people for a high-tech world of constant change and the outdated poorly funded Zimbabwean education system is not the right platform for Matabeleland empowerment.

 We acknowledge that formal education is essential for our children yet we know too that the Zimbabwean education has turned into an indoctrination programme that teaches our children what to think as opposed to how to think, and then allowing them space to educate themselves.
 Our focus should be an investment in institutions and facilities that increase access to opportunities for young people to read independently; well resourced libraries are key to the self-education.